Geroshabu/GeroTimer/documents/EditAlarmSequence/DeleteASequenceItem/DeleteASequenceItem.md

 ### Post-condition

-* The main window is displaying according to the edited item
+* The selected item is not shown in the main window